 Entering students or continuing students applying for aid, who have previously attended Trinity must also be in compliance with the SAP policy even if they have not received aid during periods of prior enrollment.

-The Satisfactory Academic Progress Policy is a requirement set by Federal and Washington State financial aid regulations that requires students to make Satisfactory Academic Progress toward the completion of a degree.
+Satisfactory Academic Progress (SAP) Policy is a requirement set by Federal and Washington State financial aid regulations that requires students to make Satisfactory Academic Progress toward the completion of a degree.
 Students at Trinity receiving federal, state or college aid, in addition to meeting other financial aid eligibility requirements, must be in good academic standing and be making satisfactory progress in their degree program.
 This policy is reviewed on a yearly basis.
-Should the policy change students will be notified.
+Should the policy change students will be notified via electronic mail or Populi notification.

 Letters and/or electronic mail notifications (email) will be sent after grades are posted at the end of each semester to notify students who failed to meet the SAP standards.

 All students enrolled at Trinity are expected to stay in good academic standing.
 Good standing requires a cumulative grade point average (GPA) of 2.0 or higher.